Historic Vehicle Tax and MoT - The 40-year rule

 A vehicle which has attained 40 years age, whilst being test exempt, will need to continue to pay vehicle excise duty in the 'private light goods' or other relevant tax class until April of the following year.

-You can tax your vehicle in the 'historic vehicle' tax class from 1 April if your vehicle is recorded on the V5C registration certificate (log book) as "first registered" more than 40 years ago (i.e. 1982) and is one of the qualifying vehicles listed in the DVLA leaflet INF34.
+You can tax your vehicle in the 'historic vehicle' tax class from 1 April if your vehicle is recorded on the V5C registration certificate (log book) as "first registered" more than 40 years ago (i.e. 1983) and is one of the qualifying vehicles listed in the DVLA leaflet INF34.
+The same rules apply to vehicles (such as kit cars) that have a 'Q' plate.

 Younger vehicles become eligible in the April after the year in which they become 40 years old.